dwhiffing/fury/content/nato/tr/navy/body.md

 **Ex Gearing Class**: Ten of the original 13 Gearing class Destroyers received from the US in the 1970s and early 80s remain in service.
-Some of these are World War Two veterans and are approaching 50 years old, although tired they have been modernized and Turkey holds ships that generally fall into three sub classes.
+Some of these are World War Two veterans and are approaching 50 years old, although tired they have been modernized.
+Turkey holds ships that generally fall into three sub classes.
 The Fleet Rehabilitation and Modernization (FRAM) program produced two main variants: The FRAM I ships of the Yucetep Class focused on Anti-Surface warfare (ASuW) while